Laurent Robuschi: Club career

-Born on 5 October 1935 in Nice, Robuschi began his football career in the youth ranks of his hometown club La Semeuse Nice in 1948, aged 13, where he was coached by Raoul Chaisaz, a former professional player from the 1930s.
+Born on 5 October 1935 in Nice, Robuschi began his football career in the youth ranks of his hometown club, La Semeuse Nice, in 1948, aged 13, where he was coached by Raoul Chaisaz, a former professional player from the 1930s.
 Due to his small height, he had a low center of gravity, being also a lively and tenacious winger with a great short pass.
 In 1953, he joined ASPTT Nice, but he was unable to find a breakthrough to OGC Nice, so he was sent to Monaco in 1954, where he once again had few chances, playing only 8 league matches in his two seasons there; in the latter, he scored 3 goals in as many matches to help Monaco to a 3rd-place finish in the championship.

-In 1956, Robuschi joined Cannes, then in Ligue 2, where he finally established himself as an undisputed starter on the left wing, scoring 14 goals as Cannes finished 18th, although it escaped from relegation in the playoffs.
-In the 1958–59 season, he was the team's top scorer with 21 goals, but his side finished 17th in the D2 championship, just one-off from the relegation zone.
-His goal-scoring exploits did not go unnoticed by Girondins de Bordeaux, which signed him in 1959, and where he teamed up with the veteran Gunnar Andersson, the top scorer in OM's history, and Xercès Louis, a former international, but it was Robuschi who stood out, with 21 goals, but he was once again let down by his team, which finished last in the league.
+In 1956, Robuschi joined Cannes, then in Ligue 2, where he finally established himself as an undisputed starter on the left wing, scoring 14 goals as Cannes finished 18th, although it escaped relegation in the playoffs.
+In the 1958–59 season, he was the team's top scorer with 21 goals, but his side finished 17th in the D2 championship, just one off from the relegation zone.
+His goal-scoring exploits did not go unnoticed by Girondins de Bordeaux, which signed him in 1959, and where he teamed up with the veteran Gunnar Andersson, the top scorer in OM's history, and Xercès Louis, a former international, but it was Robuschi who stood out with 21 goals, though he was once again let down by his team, which finished last in the league.
 Laurent played a crucial role in helping Bordeaux return to the top-flight in 1963, and in their first season back, the club finished 4th.

 Robuschi was the captain of the Bordeaux team in the 1960s, scoring around 15 goals per season, with peaks of 20, but his goalscoring prowess proved insufficient to help Bordeaux win a title, finishing as league runner-ups on two occasions in 1965 and 1966, both behind Nantes, and even reached the final of the 1963–64 Coupe de France, which ended in a 2–0 loss to OL.
 He remained loyal to Bordeaux for eight years, from 1959 until 1967, scoring a total of 115 goals in 264 matches.
 He then went to Olympique de Marseille, where he was only able to score 3 goals in 26 league matches during his first season there, so he then returned to his hometown, where he found a position as a player-coach in Antibes, playing sporadically until 1975, aged 40.
 In total, he scored 68 goals in 189 Ligue 1 matches.